wp-plugins/improved-save-button/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds a "save" button to the Edit Post form which then redirects you to the posts list, the next/previous post, the New Post form or the post’s page.
+Adds a "save" button which then redirects you to the posts list, the next/previous post, the New Post form or the post page.

 == Description ==